-For this water balance assessment, climate normals (1981 to 2010) as recorded at the Waterloo Wellington A Climate Station were used to obtain monthly values of precipitation and temperature.
-The climate data were obtained from Environment Canada (2020) and are summarized in Table 11.
-The Waterloo Wellington A Climate Station is located approximately 15 km to the southwest of the Site.
-Although the Guelph Arboretum Climate Station is located approximately 1.5 km to the northwest of the Site, climate normals from 1971 to 2000 are only available from this station.
+For this water balance assessment, climate normals (1981 to 2010) as recorded at the Guelph Arboretum Climate Station were used to obtain monthly values of precipitation and temperature.
+The climate data were obtained from Environment Canada (2022) and are summarized in Table 11.
+The Guelph Arboretum Climate Station is located within approximately 1.5 km to the northwest of the Site and precipitation and air temperatures recorded at this station are assumed to be reflective of climatic conditions occurring at the Site.